395t/review-assignments/_summaries/zhu2020deformable_2.md

 Also uses the same general structure as the encoder in DETR.
 Takes in object queries and references the feature maps computed in the encoder.
 Made up of both self- and cross-attention modules.
-The cross attention modules interact with the features extracted in the encoder.
+The cross-attention modules interact with the features extracted in the encoder.
-Because we already use deformable attention in the encoder we do not use it in the cross attention modules.
+Because deformable attention is already used in the encoder it is not used in the cross-attention modules.
-The self attention modules interact on object queires, here the deformable attention modules are used.
+The self-attention modules interact on object queires, here the deformable attention modules are used.

 ## Results
 All experiements were conducted on the COCO 2017 dataset.